tevaughan/mnohaya-lita/README.md

-# mnohaya-lita

-## PDF and MIDI Files
+# PDF and MIDI Files

 See [the release page](https://github.com/tevaughan/mnohaya-lita/releases).

-## Megan Vaughan's Arrangement of a Traditional Song
+# Megan Vaughan's Arrangement of a Traditional Song

 When he was a boy, my father's family had Ukrainian Catholic friends.
 From them he and his siblings learned a traditional Ukrainian song, Mnohaya Lita.